 Is There Anybody Out There?.
 The official live album of the original The Wall tour in 1980.
 Live versions of all songs.
 Many of them are extended or have some of the bits which were cut from the original studio LP of The Wall.
 The live version features an extended 16-bar intro — a 4-bar solo guitar intro and another 4 bars with a drum beat before the band kicks in.
 It also features the full, clean outro.
 Here, the phone call is separate from the track and plays after the song’s cold ending.
 The solo section is extended.
 At about 3m 3s into this version is a Richard Wright keyboard solo which was added for the live shows.
 This extended solo doesn’t exist in any of the production demos or promo mixes of the track.
 End-to-end — audience applause, the track, and the phone call — this version runs 5m 19s.

 Pink Floyd The Wall movie (1982).
 The mix for the film has a clean drum pickup note at the front end and an unobscured outro and cold ending of the single and Off The Wall versions.
-There’s no phone call, but audio throughout the track has a lot of sound effects from the movie mixed in which is distracting.
-The outro has also been shortened as is missing 8 measures.
+As the guitar solo ends, you can hear the Roger Waters scream from the single version.
+Here, it’s more prominent in the mix.
+There’s no phone call, but audio throughout the track has a lot of other sound effects from the movie mixed in which are distracting.
+The outro has also been shortened and is missing 8 measures.